mezhanglei/react-easy-formcore/README.md

 ## APIs

+### base options

+- `inline` All Form.Field components set the inline layout, default is `false`.
+- `compact` Whether to hide error messages for all Form.
+- `required` Indicates if all Form.Field components display asterisks, not form checks, for display only, default is `false`.
+- `labelWidth` The custom label width for all Form.
+- `labelAlign` The align of label for all Form.
+- `gutter` The distance between all Form.Field component custom labels and form components, `optional`.

 ### Form Props
+Inherited base options

 - `className` The class name of the form element, `optional`.
 - `store` The form data store, `required`.